Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: The Micro-TDE Scenario

 Relativistic ejecta from a $\mu$TDE should produce a synchrotron afterglow that peaks once decelerated by the ambient medium.
 For `thin shells' the jet starts decelerating significantly once the the reverse shock crosses the jet material, which occurs at a source frame time

 where $E_{\rm k,iso}$ is the isotropic-equivalent kinetic energy, $\Gamma_0$ the initial bulk Lorentz factor, $n(R_0)$ is the ambient density at some radius $R_0$ and the density is assumed to have a radial profile $n=n(R_0)(R/R_0)^{-k}$ with $0\leq k<3$.
 Following the deceleration time, the forward external shock produced by the interaction of the jet with the ambient medium follows a self-similar evolution which depends only on the local dynamics along the direction of motion (Blandford-Mckee phase, see \citealt{BM1976}), and leading to $\Gamma\propto t^{\frac{k-3}{8-2k}}$.
-This self-similar phase lasts until $\Gamma\approx \theta_{\rm j}^{-1}$ or $t_{\rm j}=t_{\rm dec,tn} (\Gamma \theta_{\rm j})^{\frac{8-2k}{3-k}}$, at which point the jetted nature of the outflow can no longer be ignored and the jet can start spreading laterally. $t_{\rm j}$ is known as the `jet break time'.
-This time is characterized by a largely achromatic steepening of the afterglow lightcurve.
+This self-similar phase lasts until $\Gamma\approx \theta_{\rm j}^{-1}$ or the jet break time $t_{\rm j}=t_{\rm dec,tn} (\Gamma_{0} \theta_{\rm j})^{\frac{8-2k}{3-k}}$, at which point the jetted nature of the outflow can no longer be ignored and the jet can start spreading laterally; $t_{\rm j}$ is characterized by a largely achromatic steepening of the afterglow lightcurve (known as a jet break).

 From the $\gamma$-ray emission we have inferred $E_{\rm k,iso}\!\sim\!1.4\times10^{55}\eta_{\gamma,-1}^{-1}$\,erg.
 In addition, taking $n(10^{18}\mbox{ cm})\sim 1\mbox{ cm}^{-3}$ and a `wind' medium with $k=2$ (or more accurately, $k=1.60\pm0.17$) as inferred from afterglow modeling \citep{O'Connor2025,Granot2025}, we see that for $\Gamma_0\gtrsim 30$ (as supported independently by compactness arguments based on the prompt emission observations), $t_{\rm dec,tn}<T_{90}$, leading to `thick-shell' deceleration in which the ejecta decelerates before shock crossing and the energy extraction / emission from the external shock only peaks at the later shock crossing time, $\sim T_{90}$.
 In a wind medium, the jet-break is very smooth and prolonged \citep{KP2000} and can be missed without a sufficient temporal baseline.
 The relatively steep decline of the X-rays, $F_X\propto t^{-1.8}$ from the first days and onward might indicate that the observations on timescales of days to tens of days are taking place in the midst of a jet break transition or even post-jet break, if $p\approx 2$ and the jet is non-spreading.
 That being said, the decline is still potentially consistent with a pre-jet break temporal decline as long as the X-rays reside below the cooling break, $k\approx 2$ and the power-law index of the energy distribution of the accelerated electrons is $p\approx 2.6$.
 More generally, clearly identifying the jet-break from the multi-wavelength lightcurves will enable to measure $\theta_{\rm j}$, and in turn will provide us with improved estimates of the true collimated-corrected energy associated with the event.
 At later times (of order months to years), once the blast-wave has transitioned to non-relativistic velocities, the radio lightcurve can provide a more direct estimate of the outflow energy.